-The unmatched depth and resolution of JWST infrared imaging and spectroscopy has enabled a wealth of analysis at intermediate and high redshifts that were beyond reach of previous instruments, from the measurement of optical rest-frame morphologies \citep[e.g.,][]{Jacobs2023,Treu2023,Kartaltepe2023}, stellar masses \citep[e.g.,][]{Santini2023,Weibel2024,Wang2024} and star-formation histories \citep[e.g.,][]{Dressler2023,Looser2023,Ciesla2023} of galaxies up to $z\simeq10$, to the abundance and properties of red and optically-dark sources \citep[e.g.,][]{Glazebrook2023,Kirkpatrick2023,PerezGonzalez2023,Rodighiero2024} and quiescent galaxies \citep[e.g.,][]{Carnall2023,Nanayakkara2024,Wright2024,Ward2024} up to $z\sim6$, the properties of compact red sources \citep{PerezGonzalez2024,Williams2024,Kokorev2024}, or the identification of extreme emission line galaxies in the reionization epoch \citep[e.g.][]{Davis2023}.
-In particular, \textit{JWST} has challenged our view of the early epochs of the cosmos.
+The unmatched depth and resolution of \textrm{JWST} infrared imaging and spectroscopy has enabled a wealth of analysis at intermediate and high redshifts that were beyond the reach of previous instruments.
+Examples include the measurement of optical rest-frame morphologies \citep[e.g.][]{Ferreira2022,Ferreira2023,Jacobs2023,Treu2023,Kartaltepe2023}, stellar masses \citep[e.g.][]{Santini2023,Weibel2024,Wang2024}, and star-formation histories \citep[e.g.][]{Dressler2023,Looser2023,Ciesla2024,Conselice2024} of galaxies up to $z\simeq10$, to the abundance and properties of red and optically dark sources \citep[e.g.][]{Glazebrook2023,Kirkpatrick2023,PerezGonzalez2023,Rodighiero2024} as well as quiescent galaxies \citep[e.g.][]{Carnall2023,Nanayakkara2024,Wright2024,Ward2024} up to $z\sim6$, the properties of compact red sources \citep{PerezGonzalez2024,Williams2024,Kokorev2024}, and the identification of extreme emission line galaxies in the epoch of reionization \citep[e.g.][]{Davis2023}.
+In particular, \textrm{JWST} has challenged our view of the early epochs of the cosmos.
 A number of exciting discoveries on the first phases of galaxy formation and evolution have resulted in more questions than answers, as we have yet to frame and understand our observations within a fully consistent theoretical framework.
-The most consolidated result so far is the evidence of a striking overabundance of bright galaxies at $z\gtrsim 9-10$ compared to most predictions \citep[e.g.,][]{Castellano2022,Castellano2023,Naidu2022,Finkelstein2023a,Finkelstein2023b,McLeod2024,PerezGonzalez2023b,Carniani2024}.
-These distant sources have been mostly identified by means of color selections or spectral energy distribution (SED) fitting, and the result is still a matter of debate, with many possible explanations proposed \citep[e.g.][]{Ferrara2023,Dekel2023,Mason2023,Trinca2024,Padmanabhan2023,Yung2024}.
-While spectroscopic follow-up is crucial to understand the physical processes at play, and indeed they currently seem to confirm the early results \citep[e.g.][]{ArrabalHaro2023,Harikane2024,Castellano2024}, photometric data still constitute the primary way to collect statistically significant samples, beyond providing targets for spectroscopy.
+The most consolidated result so far is the evidence of a striking overabundance of bright galaxies at $z\gtrsim 9-10$ compared to most predictions \citep[e.g.][]{Castellano2022,Castellano2023,Naidu2022,Finkelstein2023a,Finkelstein2024,McLeod2024,PerezGonzalez2023b,Carniani2024}.
+These distant sources have been mostly identified by means of colour selections or spectral energy distribution (SED) fitting, and the result is still a matter of debate, with numerous possible explanations proposed \citep[e.g.][]{Ferrara2023,Dekel2023,Mason2023,Trinca2024,Padmanabhan2023,Yung2024,Harvey2024}.
+While spectroscopic follow-up is crucial to understand the physical processes at play -- and, indeed, they currently seem to confirm the early results \citep[e.g.][]{ArrabalHaro2023,Harikane2024,Castellano2024}, photometric data still constitute the primary way to collect statistically significant samples, beyond providing targets for spectroscopy.